smagara/smagara/README.md

 <details>
   <summary>📁 freeCodeCamp LangGraph Course</summary>

-  - <p> **LangGraph** is a library built on top of Langchain that allows developers to create stateful, multi-actor applications using large language models (LLMs).
+  - <p> <strong>LangGraph</strong> is a library built on top of Langchain that allows developers to create stateful, multi-actor applications using large language models (LLMs).
 It extends LangChain's capabilities by enabling the construction of cyclic graphs, and provides a framework for building complex agents that can reason, make decisions, and interact with multiple data sources. </p>
   - [🚀 Coursework here](https://github.com/smagara/LangGraph-Coursework/blob/main/README.md)

 </details>